Ion-exchange resin: Anion-exchange resins

 Anion resins may be either strongly or weakly basic.
 Strongly basic anion resins maintain their negative charge across a wide pH range, whereas weakly basic anion resins are neutralized at higher pH levels.
 Weakly basic resins do not maintain their charge at a high pH because they undergo deprotonation.
 They do, however, offer excellent mechanical and chemical stability.
 This, combined with a high rate of ion exchange, make weakly base anion resins well suited for the organic salts.

 For anion resins, regeneration typically involves treatment of the resin with a strongly basic solution, e.g. aqueous sodium hydroxide.
-During regeneration, the regenerant chemical is passed through the resin, and trapped negative ions are flushed out, renewing the resin exchange capacity.
+Regenerant strength (1–4 % NaOH) and contact time must be optimized to avoid excessive osmotic stress on the polymer matrix.
+These anion resins can be regenerated by flushing them with a caustic solution (typically 1–4 % NaOH as mentioned before).
+During regeneration process, the regenerant chemical is passed through the resin, and trapped negative ions are flushed out, renewing the resin exchange capacity.